CodeSigma91/a_few_fun_problems/problem2.md

 ## Find the largest palindrome made from the product of two 3-digit numbers.

-###### The isPalindrome() function part of the solution was written by Danish Raza, found in the article by Abhijit Shankhdhar in the geeksforgeeks.org website (under the following URL: https://www.geeksforgeeks.org/check-number-palindrome-not-without-using-extra-space/).
+#### The isPalindrome() function in this solution was written by Danish Raza, found in the article by Abhijit Shankhdhar in the geeksforgeeks.org website (under the following URL: https://www.geeksforgeeks.org/check-number-palindrome-not-without-using-extra-space/).

 I have integrated this function into my code to help solve the problem, but I have added my own comments to ensure that I have reviewed the function to understand the logic behind it before implementing it within the rest of my code (below the function).
-I simply had to solve the problem! :smile:
+I simply had to solve the problem! :smile:.
+Please scroll down to view the code without the extensive comments.

 	def isPalindrome(n):